 Which crypto currency is to be used by a national states must be decided by that national state.
 We don’t think corporate currencies will have a chance to be used at state level due to the fact that national states will take “corporate currencies” as a “great treat” to their existence.
 Thats why some states already commenced to test their own crypto currencies:

 - China, who banned the use of Bitcoins in 2017, has been testing his eYuan with serious intention to fully adapt in near future.
 Even though it is asserted that e-Yuan will help government to monitor financial flows and prevent money laundering and tax evasion, we believe there is more than that.
-Without a national crypto currency no state will have a chance to be world dominator in coming new era.
+Without a national crypto-digital currency no state will have a chance to be world dominator in coming new era.

 Going back to our topic: Cashless society is approaching and we believe if there is no cash money circulated in society, bribery will collapse as long as States have ability to cross-referance records.
 However, it is sure that this will take some time for states to fully adept such system.